CopperRated: PG Contains: Gay Theme, Sexual References.

 I knew how to wake it.
 For now it was in a nearly coma-like state.
 The body was barely functioning, and only on the most basic levels.
 Though the reflexes were working, and the mind was connected to the body through the nervous system, there was no conscious motor activity.
 There were no caloric reserves.
 The body was running on the nutrients and fluid provided by the tank, which were barely minimal to preserve life.
 Until it received real calories through food and drink, it would remain paralyzed and stationary, unconscious.

 The incubator beeped and scared the hell out of me.
-It detected that there was no further cellular growth: It was finished.
+It detected that there was no further growth, merely replacement and maintenance: It was finished.

 You were ficking perfect.

 That was the last I saw of you.
-I heard the door to the room open, and I heard someone tell me to hold stationary.
+I heard the door to the room open, and I heard someone tell me to hold static.
 I woke up later in the cell.

 He was still that boy I had built.
 He was unchanged.
 Perfect.
 But maybe a bit smarter now.